emmawalshdev/The-Book-bar/testing.md

 2. I want to be able to edit and delete book genres, in case an error has been made.
     - On the Manage genres page, the user is presented with a list of the current genres.
 The genre title, icon and an Edit button are displayed.
     - by clicking Edit, the user navigates to the Edit genre page.
 Here the user has the option to save changes, go back or delete the genre.
-    - If changes are submitted on the Edit genre page, they immediately take effect across the entire site. (book cards on homepage, Book page etc.)
+    - If changes are submitted on the Edit genre page, they immediately take effect across the entire site. (book cards on the homepage, Book page, etc.)
-    - Clicking delete activates a modal which asks for confirmation before deletion.
+    - Clicking delete activates a modal that asks for confirmation before deletion.

-3. I want to see a snapshot of activity on my profile, so that I can quicky see my recent contributions.
+3. I want to see a snapshot of activity on my profile, so that I can quickly see my recent contributions.

     - A welcome message is displayed:
         - The user's username is displayed.